 The exhibition display plinths gallery was set for its grand opening on Friday, 12 February 2016, joining the group of galleries in the art scene in London.
 However, people ask just what is it that sets this gallery apart from the rest?
 In fact, it is the focus on limited edition works of art and the uniqueness by leading and world renowned artists.
-Instead of showing off the artworks in a traditional gallery setting, the use of display plinths creates a different and more of a domestic and home-like feeling to the viewer.
+Instead of showing off the artworks in a traditional gallery setting, the use of display plinths creates a different and more of a domestic and home-like feeling to the viewer, holding the piece of artwork up like womens high heels.
 This gives compliments the artwork, giving a touch of reality due to its enhancement in setting.
 Here, we will discover more about these kinds of galleries using a popular gallery as an example, Plinth.

 What does the ‘Plinth’ gallery mainly focus on?